LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Performance Optimizer/Performance-Optimizer-user-guide.md

 ---

 ## How to access Performance Optimizer
-Logging into Performance Optimizer requires feature access by request.
-(Contact your account manager.)
+Logging in to Performance Optimizer requires feature access by request.
 Only Admin profiles or pre-configured user profiles may log in.
-To customize profile authorization, contact your account manager.
+(To log in or to customize profile authorization, contact your account manager).

 Once your account is enabled, you can begin by logging in [here](https://va.performance.liveperson.net/login).

+**HINT**: You can also log in directly via the Quick Launch menu in Conversational Cloud.

 ### Login Page
 You can also log in directly via the Quick Launch menu from Conversational Cloud.